Mastering the Rebound Shot: Turning Defense into Attack in Padel - Corcuera Padel Club

 What is the Rebound Shot?

 The Rebound Shot, also known as the Wall Return, is a technique where the ball is played off the back glass or wall after your opponent's shot.
 Instead of a hurried reaction, you use the rebound to calmly reposition and execute a controlled return.
-It’s a shot that not only buys you time but also disrupts your opponent's momentum.

 When to Use the Rebound Shot?

-• When your opponent's shot lands deep in your court and you’re positioned close to the back wall.
+• When your opponent's shot lands deep in your court, and you're positioned close to the back wall.

 • When you want to reset the point and regain positioning.